Wyuna, Victoria

-Sport and Recreation
+Sport and recreation

-The Wyuna Recreation Reserve is situated just off the Murray Valley Highway and is a crown land reserve, managaed by a committee of management and open to the public, with an oval, now set up for equestrian events.
+The Wyuna Recreation Reserve is situated just off the Murray Valley Highway and is a crown land reserve, managed by a committee of management and open to the public, with an oval, now set up for equestrian events.

 The Wyuna Football Association was formed in 1907 by the following clubs - Kyabram Imperials, Tongala and Wyuna.

 Wyuna Football Club played in the Kyabram District Junior Football Association between 1910 and 1928, playing off in eight grand finals and won premierships in - 1921, 1922 and 1926.

 Wyuna Football Club played in the Kyabram District Football Association from 1932 to 1936 and from 1946 to 1952.
 Wyuna folded just prior to the 1953 Kyabram District Football Association season.